Smoked Salmon Charcuterie Board

 VARIATIONS

 One of my favorite things about this board is how easily it adapts.
+For a different take on smoked seafood, the Smoked Trout Board is equally impressive and effortless.

 - Add avocado slices for extra creaminess.